-‘It is both logical and playful, mathematical and infinite’
+‘It is both logical and playful, mathematical and infinite.’

-So, if I stand in a closed up old barn and I can see through the gaps of the planks the outside light, but not the rays streaming in.
-Only the moment I kick some dust up do the rays become visible right in front of me.
+So, if I stand in a closed up old barn I can see through the gaps of the planks the outside light, but not the rays streaming in.
+Only the moment I kick some dust up do the rays become visible right around me.
 This does not mean that those rays didn’t exist the moment I entered the barn.
-It became part of my reality the moment I kicked the dust.
+It became part of my reality the moment I kicked the dust.’

-My art is about kicking up that dust”
+‘My art is about kicking up that dust.’